Presentation of the programme

 A victim or bystander should be able to take actions (e.g., asking for help or reporting) against a bullying incident.

-Mecanism one: FUSE will train anti anti-bullying coordinator form his peers in school in the 5 step model programme.
-As such, the specific training that the Anti-Bullying School Coordinator will receive is a one-day workshop (delivered in-person or online) that then can be delivered to his peers in school.
+Mechanism one: FUSE will train an Anti-Bullying Coordinator from a school in the 5 step model programme.
+As such, the specific training that the Anti-Bullying School Coordinator will receive is a workshop (delivered in-person or online) that then can be delivered to their peers in school.
 FUSE will equip our Anti-bullying coordinators with the knowledge that they can confidently share their knowledge on bullying with their colleagues.

 At the centre of the programme is the student.
 First and foremost, school teachers who have been trained will implement the programme in their classrooms.
 Because we have collected previous feedback, the methodology we have created is simple, enjoyable for students and contributes to schools productivity.
 FUSE will provide support and resources when needed.
 The programme culminates with a students project where students who have participated will come up with their own ideas of how to tackle bullying.

-Once the programme is implemented, FUSE staff will conduct an anonymous online survey to students, teachers and parents that aims to measure the confidence in their ability to report bullying incidents after participating in the FUSE programme.
-By running this survey we will ensure that our programme is effective and that we are contributing to create a culture of reporting bullying.
+Once the programme is implemented, FUSE staff will conduct an anonymous online survey to students and teachers that aims to measure the confidence in their ability to report bullying incidents after participating in the FUSE programme.
+By running this survey we will ensure that our programme is effective and that we are contributing to creating a culture of reporting bullying.